What is the level of difficulty of the Camino?

 • Suitable for: Everybody.
 Some easy preparation walks should increase your enjoyment.

-• Time: 5 to 7 hours / less than 20km per day on average.
+• Time: average 5 to 7 hours / less than 20km per day.

-• Gradient: Up to 1000m ascent per day on average, possibility of some steep climbing.
+• Gradient: Up to 1000m ascent per day on average, the possibility of some steep climbing.

-• Trail Type: Walking paths, mountain trails, not technically difficult.
+• Trail Type: Walking paths and mountain trails are not technically challenging.

 • Suitable for: Moderate level of fitness required.
 Some weekend walks of around 3-4 hours should help your preparation.